1. What is the service charge?

-The vast majority of Freehold houses in England and Wales are serviced directly by a local council.
-The council is usually responsible for looking after items such as road and pavement renewal, street lighting and signage.
+The vast majority of freehold houses in England and Wales are serviced directly by a local council.
+The council is usually responsible for looking after items such as roads and pavements, street lighting and signage.

-Residents of Freehold houses won’t contribute towards the costs of maintaining any block(s) of flats that might be part of the development.
-But all residents (whether leaseholders in any flats or owners of freehold houses) living on this type of development will contribute towards the costs for Estate Service Charges.
+Residents of freehold houses won’t contribute towards the costs of maintaining any block(s) of flats that might be part of the development.
+But all residents (whether leaseholders in any flats or owners of freehold houses) living on this type of development will contribute towards the estate service charge.

-These costs might include: costs for maintaining the roads, pavements and paths; energy and maintenance costs for street or bollard lighting; or maintenance and replanting costs for landscaped areas.
-In the majority of cases, the estate service charge helps to pay towards the maintenance of all parts of the estate.
-All residents pay towards the costs in general, even if the works that are carried out are in another part of the property to which you live.
-For instance you might live in ‘A’ Road but the works are completed in ‘B’ Close.
-In this case residents of ‘A’ Road still help contribute towards the works in ‘B’ Close – but equally the opposite will apply.
-It’s our experience that this evens out across a maintenance year so it represents a fair and equitable way to apportion costs.
+All residents pay towards the costs in general, even if the works that are carried out are in another part of the estate to which they live.
+For instance, you might live in ‘A’ Road but the works are completed in ‘B’ Close.
+In this case, residents of ‘A’ Road still help contribute towards the works in ‘B’ Close – but equally the opposite will apply.